 Is antivirus enough to stop ransomware?

-Do we really need an incident response plan?
+Do we need SPF/DKIM/DMARC?

 Key cybersecurity terms (quick glossary)